 We all remember pedal cycles from our youth.
 The very first sit-on bikes in the early 19th century had no pedals or chains.
-The later pedal penny-farthing is a popular Victorian image, sending wary pedestrians and animals scattering.
+The later pedal penny-farthing is a popular Victorian image - the big bikes are known for sending wary pedestrians and animals scattering.

 Yes, they were all lighter and more technically advanced than their forebears, but all relied exclusively on pedal power.
 Cycles became a ubiquitous and cheap form of personal transport – as Katie Melua reminded us, there are nine million bicycles in Beijing – and mass production moved to the Far East, leaving only the specialist builders and the designers in the west.